luyangtang/cracking_the_code_interview/linked_lists/linkedList/README.md

 `LinkedList` structure is not present here.
 We may want to implement a data structure that wraps so that we won't get into trouble when the `HEAD` is changed and multiple objects are pointing to the `HEAD`.

 [myLinkedList](./linkedList/myLinkedList.cpp) is an implementation of (single) linked list as a data structure.
+Updated with `remove(int i)` method which deletes the i-th entry.